-Commissioner Massie Thank you.
+Thank you.

-So, Deanna, if you can forward them to me, I'll just have them enter it as an exhibit, so that the Commissioners can review your slides.
+Deanna, if you can forward them to me, I'll just have them enter it as an exhibit so that the commissioners can review your slides [no exhibit number available].

-Deanna McLeod Okay, well thank you very much.
+Okay, well thank you very much.

-Shawn Buckley And there doesn't appear to be any more questions.
-So, on behalf of the National Citizens Inquiry, we thank you for your presentation.
+And there doesn't appear to be any more questions.
+On behalf of the National Citizens Inquiry, we thank you for your presentation.

-Deanna McLeod Okay.
+Okay.
 Thanks very much for having me.
 Have a great day.